The European Health Literacy Survey has revealed low levels of the health literacy among the adult population in developed countries.

 As a result, the e-health industry is skyrocketing.
 It’s followed by a steady growth of the online med writing market.

-Combating the complex language of med writing
+Combating the complex language of health writing

 Medical writing involves creating well-structured scientific documents that include clinical research documents, content for healthcare websites, health magazines, journals and news.